jmkogut/winnie/INSTALL.md

       needs changed.
 If you aren't using a standard path, then change 'PATH = "..."' as well while you're here.
 If you don't know what that means, just quit now.

-5. I'm not quite sure what comes next so give me a few minutes to try installing her again and verify that these steps aren't total bullshit.
+2. I'm not quite sure what comes next so give me a few minutes to try installing her again and verify that these steps aren't total bullshit.

   > I am, at any rate, convinced that winnie has feelings.

+3. Treat her with the love and respect that she deserves and `winnie` will be your waifu forever.